4paradigm/rfcs/hybridse/using-zetasql.md

 # Motivation

 HybridSE is LLVM-based SQL engine written in C++.
-It aims at supporting statndare ANSI SQL and some new SQL traits at the same time.
+It aims at supporting standard ANSI SQL and some new SQL traits at the same time.
 However, as a newly engine, HybridSE only supports a limited set of SQL syntaxs currently and its syntax error message is unfriendly.
 For example, the syntax error message can't tell the location of wrong expression.

 ZetaSQL is a SQL Analyzer Framework from Google.
 We are considering using it as HybridSE's SQL parser and analyzer for following reasons:

 - ZetaSQL has been used for BigQuery, Spanner and DataflowSQL by Google
 - ZetaSQL is a C++ SQL parser, which can be easily integrate into HybridSE
-- ZetaSQL supports standare ANSI SQL and provides clearly error messge.
+- ZetaSQL supports standard ANSI SQL and provides clearly error messge.